-- B. If the court finds by clear and convincing evidence that your client is able to do some, but not all, of the tasks necessary to meet essential requirements for his or her physical health or safety or that your client is able to make some, but not all, informed decisions about matters relating to his or her care, the court shall appoint a limited guardian. - C. In selecting a guardian, the court shall be guided by the best interests of your client, including, but not limited to, your client's stated preference as to who should be appointed. - D. The powers and duties of the plenary or limited guardian are located in Conn.
+- B. If the court finds by clear and convincing evidence that your client is able to do some, but not all, of the tasks necessary to meet essential requirements for his or her physical health or safety or that your client is able to make some, but not all, informed decisions about matters relating to his or her care, the court shall appoint a limited guardian.116 - C. In selecting a guardian, the court shall be guided by the best interests of your client, including, but not limited to, your client's stated preference as to who should be appointed.117 - D. The powers and duties of the plenary or limited guardian are located in Conn.
 Gen. Stat.
-Section 45a-677.

-V. Review.
+Section 45a-677. - V. Review.

-The court may review the guardianship at any time, but it must review the guardianship at least once every three years to determine whether to continue, modify or terminate the guardianship.
-As part of this process, both the guardian and a Department of Developmental Services professional file reports with the court.
-If the ward functions adaptively and intellectually within the severe or profound range of intellectual disability, the Department of Developmental Services is not required to submit a report unless ordered by the court.
-The court is to provide copies of the reports to the ward's attorney, who must meet with the ward and notify the court if a hearing is requested.
-It is the court determines, after receipt of all reports, that there has been no change in the condition of your client since the last preceding review by the court, a hearing shall not
+The court may review the guardianship at any time, but it must review the guardianship at least once every three years to determine whether to continue, modify or terminate the guardianship.118 As part of this process, both the guardian and a Department of Developmental Services professional file reports with the court.119 If the ward functions adaptively and intellectually within the severe or profound range of intellectual disability, the Department of Developmental Services is not required to submit a report unless ordered by the court.120 The court is to provide copies of the reports to the ward's attorney, who must meet with the ward and notify the court if a hearing is requested.121 If the court determines, after receipt of all reports, that there has been no change in the condition of your client since the last preceding review by the court, a hearing shall not be required, although the court may, in its discretion, hold such a hearing.122 If any interested party requests a hearing, the court must hold the hearing within thirty days of the request.
+An order expanding or reducing the powers and duties of the guardian shall not be issued without a hearing.123

-&lt;sup>115 Conn.
+115 Conn.
 Gen. Stat. § 45a-676(a).

-&lt;sup>117 Conn.
+117 Conn.
 Gen. Stat. § 45a-676(f).